How to Start a Book Club

 9. Keeping memories

-Keep a club journal—a 3-ring binder to keep track of the books you've read, plot summaries, discussion highlights, and members' opinions.
-It's especially to bring new members up to speed.
+Keep a club journal—a scrapbook or 3-ring binder—to keep track of the book selections, plot summaries, discussion highlights, and members' opinions.
+It's especially helpful to bring new members up to speed.
+Include photos of special events.

 Collect dues for a scholarship or an annual literacy award at a local school.
 Purchase books for your local library, or become involved in a tutoring program.

 (Book club tips by LitLovers.
-Please feel free to use them, online of off, with attribution.
+Please feel free to use them, online or off, with attribution.
 Thanks!)

 top of page